-Purpose: This keyword specifies the width of the broadening function that is used to average over the spectral function and to facilitate Brillouin zone integration.
-Affects friction tensor only (doesn't affect functions outputted as a response in energy).
-The typical range is 0.3 to 0.6 eV.
+Purpose: This keyword specifies the width (σ) of the broadening function that is used to average over the spectral function and to facilitate Brillouin zone integration.
+Affects the friction tensor only (e.g it doesn't affect friction_output_tensor_grid) This value should be chosen very carefully, as the magnitude can significantly affect the magnitude of the electronic friction tensor.
+Value should be chosen to be as small as possible for the calculation of vibrational lifetimes and electronic friction forces, but larger values may be required to reach convergence with respect to system sizes and number of k-points (for periodic systems).
+The typical range is 0.01 to 0.6 eV.
 The default value is 0.3 eV.

-'''

 Tag: friction_temperature (control.in)

-'''

-Usage: friction_temperature float Purpose: This keyword specifies the electronic temperature in Kelvin that enters through state occupations in Fermi's rolden rule.
+Usage: friction_temperature float

+Purpose: This keyword specifies the electronic temperature in Kelvin that enters through state occupations in Fermi's golden rule.
+Ignored in the case of friction_double_delta.
 The default value is 300 K.